hxtree/galaxyops/libraries/promare-gradients/README.md

 ## Acknowledgements

-Promare Gradients derives its name from the movie [Promare](https://en.wikipedia.org/wiki/Promare) which features rich neon gradient coloring and inspired this package.
+Promare Gradients is named after the movie [Promare](https://en.wikipedia.org/wiki/Promare) which features rich neon gradient coloring and inspired this package.